This post will help you decide between a Radio Button Group or a Dropdown when drafting user interfaces.

 A dropdown with default selection could be bad UX

 As opposed to settings panels like above, in data entry flows, a dropdown without preselection is safer.
-Not only because it has less chance of being read, but because a default option might confuse users into thinking that that's what they have in mind.
+Besides having less chance of being read, a default option might confuse users into thinking that that's what they have in mind.

 A parallel and personal example: I learned about paprika when I was looking for cinnamon, and it ended up on my oatmeal.